snowflakedb/snowpark-python/snowpark_style_guide.md

 ## Performant SQL Generation

-Operations upon `DataFrame` are lazily evaluated to SQL statements and sent to Snowflake for execution.
+Operations on `DataFrame` are lazily evaluated to SQL statements and sent to Snowflake for execution.
-Non-optimized SQL statements would take longer time to process and execute, and sometimes the service even times out.
+Non-optimized SQL statements would take a longer time to process and execute, and long-running queries might time out.
-Snowpark has implemented a SQL simplifier which is turned on by default, and it is built upon certain rules.
+Snowpark has implemented a SQL simplifier which is turned on by default.
+It is built upon certain rules.
-To maximize the effectiveness of the simplifier, we propose the following guidelines based on our practices:
+To maximize the effectiveness of the SQL simplifier, we propose the following guidelines:

-### Calling `DataFrame.with_columns` is preferred than `DataFrame.with_column`
+### Calling `DataFrame.with_columns` is preferred over `DataFrame.with_column`

-`with_column` will add another layer of `select` statement within the internal sql execution plan and keeps calling the function will ultimately generate which is too long to be executed.
-Instead of calling `DataFrame.with_column` for multiple times, please try using `DataFrame.with_columns` to batch your operations.
+Using `with_column` will add another layer of `select` statement within the internal SQL execution plan.
+Instead of calling `DataFrame.with_column` multiple times, use `DataFrame.with_columns` to batch your operations.

 ```python
 # unperformant